x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 :::image type="content" source="../../media/specifying-smart-host.png" alt-text="The screen on which the smart host address is defined":::

+> [!NOTE]
+> You must provide either the domain name or the IP address of the server.

 8. Define your Transport Layer Security (TLS) settings depending on your security needs.

 :::image type="content" source="../../media/define-tls-settings.png" alt-text="The screen on which TLS settings are defined":::